yigitcetin/maven-integration-test/README.md

 ## Running the tests

-To see the test result, you have run these commands at below
+To see the test result, you have run one of these commands in project directory

 ```
 mvn verify